Plans revealed to ban parking on the pavement across almost all of Sheffield city centre

-Sheffield Council has revealed plans for a pavement parking ban covering the the city centre.
+Sheffield Council has revealed plans for a pavement parking ban covering the city centre.

 The proposed Traffic Regulation Order (TRO) will make it illegal to stop at any time on a path or verge around most streets in the centre of the city.